Laois Senior Hurling Championship

 The Laois Senior Hurling Championship is an annual hurling competition contested by top-tier Laois GAA clubs.
 The Laois County Board of the Gaelic Athletic Association has organised it since 1888.

-Clough–Ballacolla (incl Ballygeehan) are the title holders (2022) defeating Camross in the Final and completing the club's first three-in-a-row since doing a five-in-a-row in 1918.
+Clough–Ballacolla are the title holders, defeating Camross by 2-21 to 2-15 in the 2025 final.

 Honours

 The trophy presented to the winners is the Bob O'Keefe Cup.

 The winners of the Laois Senior Championship qualify to represent their county in the Leinster Senior Club Hurling Championship.
 They often do well there and Clough–Ballacolla were in the 2021 Leinster Final after winning the Laois Senior Hurling Championship.
 The winners can, in turn, go on to play in the All-Ireland Senior Club Hurling Championship.

+Teams

+2025 teams

+The 10 teams competing in the 2025 Laois Senior Hurling Championship are: